kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/VCS.md

 # VCS (Version Control System)

+## Centralized VC vs. distributed VC
+There are two types of VC
+  - **Centralized VC** has a single server which is responsible for storing the history of the project.
+A user can “pull” the latest code, and “push” modifications to the server.
+  - **Distributed VC (aka DVC)** An example is GIT.
+Users that “clone” a project from a “repository” have access to the full history, and they become equal peers.
+The history of the project becomes a tree, which can easily branch, merge, ...

 ## CI vs. CD
 - **Continuous Integration (CI)**: The code is built and tested on a regular basis, i.e. daily, several times per day, or – even better – with every commit.
 It is the practice of merging all developers' working copies to a shared mainline several times a day.
 - **Continuous Delivery (CD)**: This is the next step, and its goal is to always have code available that can be released at any point.
 CD uses some automation (building and testing) but requires *human intervention* in the end when it comes to releasing to a productive environment.
 It is an approach in which teams produce software in short cycles, ensuring that the software can be reliably released at any time and, when releasing the software, without doing so manually.